sima3946/recitation-15-team-07-TopReview/README.md

 ## Instructions on how to run the application locally.

 ## How to run the tests
+At the bottom of the index.js jile, you will see

+// module.exports = app.listen(3000);
+app.listen(3000);

+Uncomment the top line and then comment out the bottom line The notes on what the tests do can be found in the file Lab_11_UAT_plans.txt

 ## Link to the deployed application
 - Link to [Project Guideline](./Milestone%20Submissions/Project%20Guideline.pdf)